livioschlaepfer/CIL2021/README.md

 To average over the outputs and obtain the submission file run:
 ```
 python3 runner_majority_voting.py majority_all_maj --models "deeplab_trainaug_testaug,deeplab_trainaug_testaug,deeplab_trainaug_testaug,deeplab_focal,deeplab_focal,deeplab_focal,deeplab_dice,deeplab_dice,deeplab_dice" --model_seeds "1,2,3,1,2,3,1,2,3"
+python3 mask_to_submission.py -config custom.yaml
 ```

 ## Configuration files

 To reproduce the scores presented in our report the interested user will mainly interact with the configuration files under `configs/`.
-Below is a detailed list of all possible settings/flags/variables configurable in order to run arbitrary experiments.
+Below is a detailed list of all settings/flags/variables configurable:

 - model_name: str, refers to the model/baseline to be used.
 Choices are ["unet_baseline", "fcnres50_baseline", "deeplabv3"]
 - checkpoint_name: str, name of the current experiment.
 Creates folder in path_dict["model_store"] and saves corresponding data (weights, predictions etc.)